azuyalabs/yasumi/README.md

 * "Portugal"      : For separately testing the Portugal Holiday Provider
 * "Romania"       : For separately testing the Romania Holiday Provider
 * "Slovakia"      : For separately testing the Slovakia Holiday Provider
-* "South Africa"  : For separately testing the South Africa Holiday Provider
+* "SouthAfrica"   : For separately testing the South Africa Holiday Provider
 * "Spain"         : For separately testing the Spain Holiday Provider
 * "Sweden"        : For separately testing the Sweden Holiday Provider
-* "USA"           : For separately testing the USA Holiday Provider
+* "USA"           : For separately testing the United States Holiday Provider
 * "Ukraine"       : For separately testing the Ukraine Holiday Provider
 * "UnitedKingdom" : For separately testing the United Kingdom Holiday Provider